bixash/bca-project-guide/README.md

 # BCA Academic Project Guidelines Repository

 This repository consists of the guidelines for the academic projects of the BCA course.
 I have complied this guidelines so that you can avoid the mistakes that I have done.
-Share this with your other BCA friends as well.
-[BCA project and internship syllabus](https://www.pascalcollege.edu.np/syllabus)
+Checkout the [BCA project syllabus](https://www.pascalcollege.edu.np/syllabus)  before writing document.
+The syllabus actually doesn't have any detailed instructions or standards but still check it out.

 Before writing document I recommend you to learn following things in `MS word`:
 - to do `section breaks` as report requires seperate `page numbering` style for `Certificates` and `Chapters`.
 [How to insert section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c)